james-elliot/p4sym/README.md

 This program is quite "state of the art" regarding the use of symmetries and hash tables.

 It can solve the connect-4 game up to 7x7 given enough memory for the hash tables.
 This Rust version is as fast as the C version I wrote for my students at ISAE/Sup aéro.

+Solving the "classical" 7x6 game takes around 20 minutes on an i9-9900K, the 7x7 grid takes around 40 hours.
+Parallelism is not used.

+The program works only in "release" mode (cargo run --release)

+Results and timings are presented below.

 | X | Y |Result|Time|